-Risotto is a creamy, hearty rice dish made with short-grain Italian Arborio rice.
+Risotto is a creamy, hearty rice dish made with short-grain Italian Arborio rice grown in the Northern Italian region of Piemonte.
 The rice itself is starchy enough to thicken and create its own sauce.
-Versatile and pantry friendly, risotto is the perfect pillow to any number of toppings and add-ins from roasted fall veggies and cheeses to meats and seafood.
+Versatile and pantry friendly, risotto is the perfect base to any number of toppings and add-ins from roasted fall veggies and cheeses to meats and seafood.

 As much as it is loved, cooking risotto has a reputation for being tedious.
 Sure, it’s a delicate process that requires some attention to detail, but it’s worth mastering.
 We promise!

 1. Always use warm stock.
 Keep stock simmering before you add it to your risotto.
 Using cold stock will interfere with the cooking process.
 Stock to rice ratio: 4 cups stock to 1 cup rice.

 2. Stir, stir, stir.
 Stir often, but not constantly, to release the grains’ natural starches.

 3. Add stock slowly, one ladle at a time.
 Once liquid has been absorbed, add another.

 4. Don’t overcook.
 As with pasta, the aim is for an al dente bite—tender but firm.
 The texture of the overall dish should be creamy, not mushy or gluey.
 And once cooked, serve it up immediately!